uzakberdi/High_calculator/README.md

 # High_calculator
-Calculator to find derivatives, integrals and plot graph simply in C++ language
+Calculator to find derivatives, integrals and plot graph simply in C language